Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Overview of the Common Practices

-Here, we look at the two main dimensions that have been used to annotate the abusive content: expression of abuse and target of abuse.
-Also, in Table \ref{tab:annotated-examples}, we show examples of utterances from existing datasets along with labels that describe the expression and the target of abuse.

-\textbf{Expression of abuse:} Multiple terms and definitions have been used to label abusive content depending on how the abuse is expressed (e.g. hate speech, insult, physical threat, stereotyping).
-Focusing on slightly different aspects of abuse, these categories have obscure boundaries, and are often challenging for humans and machines to tell apart \cite{poletto2017hate,founta2018large}.
-For example, some messages labeled as hate speech in the dataset by \citeA{waseem2016hateful} would not meet the requirements for this category in the works by \citeA{nobata2016abusive} and \citeA{davidson2017automated}. \citeA{van2018challenges} questioned 10--15\% of manually obtained labels on two widely used datasets, Kaggle Toxicity by Jigsaw and Google\footnote{\url{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge}} and the one by \citeA{davidson2017automated}.
-Furthermore, the lack of clear, intuitive definitions and comprehensive instructions for human annotators can result in low inter-annotator agreement.
-For example, \citeA{poletto2017hate} asked human annotators to label abusive tweets with one or more of the following five categories: hate speech, aggressiveness, offensiveness, irony/sarcasm, and stereotypes.
+As mentioned in the discussion on task formulation, in addition to the inherent subjectivity of language, differing understandings of what to consider abusive language can result in vague and even contradictory category definitions.
+The lack of clear, intuitive definitions and comprehensive instructions for human annotators can lead to low inter-annotator agreement even within datasets.
+For example, \shortciteA{poletto2017hate} asked human annotators to label abusive tweets with one or more of the following five categories: hate speech, aggressiveness, offensiveness, irony/sarcasm, and stereotypes.
 They found low inter-annotator agreement rates, especially for aggressiveness and offensiveness, even though detailed annotation guidelines were provided.
-Similarly, \citeA{founta2018large} found low agreement among annotators and high correlations among closely related categories.
+Similarly, \shortciteA{founta2018large} found low agreement among annotators and high correlations among closely related categories.